 This super easy DIY Herbal Tincture for Immune System Support is invaluable in the season of sniffly noses.
 Boost your family’s health with it!

-By contributor Jessica Young
+Written by Jessica Young

 Herbs are one of my favorites ways to help build up a healthy immune system.
 This immune boosting tincture will help kick the winter germs to the curb!

 While there are many ways to keep your immune system healthy during the cold and flu season, I find even the healthiest immune system needs a little boost now and then.

 When the body is bombarded with germs, your immune system fights to keep up.
 I like to help my family along with herbal tinctures when I know we have been exposed to germs or are just stressed or tired.

 The holidays can be a major time for stress.
 It’s not always bad stress, but diet changes, travel and lack of sleep can tax a body.

 Herbal tinctures are my key to aiding our bodies, and they’re super easy to make!